MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/deployment-acceleration/overview.md

   * Configuration alignment approaches
   * Adherence to HA/DR strategy and SLA classification
 * Test deployment, configuration, and recovery policies in staging to validate adherence.
-* Test disaster recovery plans (intrusive and non-intrusive).
+* Test disaster recovery plans (intrusive and nonintrusive).

 ## Operate and post-implementation